World Day of Prayer

 St. Peter, Quamichan

-Pictured are (left) Trish Pebbles, who co-led the World Day of Prayer service; and (right) gathering to tea, coffee and fellowship.
+Pictured are (left) Trish Pebbles, who co-led the World Day of Prayer service; and (right) gathering for tea, coffee and fellowship.
 Image credit: Karen McCullough.

 On Thursday, March 5, St. Peter, Quamichan hosted an ecumenical service for World Day of Prayer.
-A total of 66 participants from several local churches were in attendance, including Duncan United Church; St. John the Baptist, Cobble Hill; St. John the Baptist, Duncan Anglican Church, Duncan Seventh-day Adventist Church, and St. Edward the Confessor, Duncan.
+A total of 66 participants from several Duncan churches were in attendance, including Duncan United Church; the Anglican Churches of St. John the Baptist, Cobble Hill and St. John the Baptist, Duncan, Duncan Seventh-day Adventist Church, and St. Edward the Confessor Catholic Church.

 St. Peter’s was one of four churches on Vancouver Island hosting World Day of Prayer services this year.
 The World Day of Prayer is a global ecumenical movement that brings Christians of many traditions together to observe a common day of prayer each year.